Summer Conference in Middlebury, Indiana

 - Rose Fisher, The Pennsylvania Dutch Dialects Project

-- Eythana Miller & Rose Fisher, Teaching people to write Pennsylvania Dutch
+- Eythana Miller and Rose Fisher, Teaching people to write Pennsylvania Dutch

 5:00 pm — Close for the day; move from conference center to restaurant for dinner